ClareAI/dialogflow-adapter-whatsapp-js/sample/README.md

-# sample chatbot of (ClareAI Dialogflow WhatsApp Adapter)
+# sample chatbot of (WATI.io Dialogflow WhatsApp Adapter)

 This is a chatbot that using the `ClareAI Dialogflow WhatsApp Adapter` library, it can connect to Dialogflow with the Whatsapp channel.